 The Cybersecurity major provides a comprehensive coverage of technical, ethical, legal, and contemporary topics in the field.
 The Cybsersecurity major offers theoretical and hands-on skills to:

 - Identify and mitigate security vulnerabilities in software applications, operating systems, computer networks, the internet, and mobile networks

 - Understand mathematical algorithms behind encryption and decryption techniques used in computing

-The concentration enables students to build solid groundwork with courses in programming, databases, and computer networks before taking specialized courses in cybersecurity.
+The major enables students to build solid groundwork with courses in programming, databases, and computer networks before taking specialized courses in cybersecurity.
 Graduates of the concentration will have both technical skills and managerial qualities to work in IT departments or security consulting companies.

 What you will study

 - Computer Operation and Management

 - Network Security